 For families with young kids, eating before the Fort Fisher visit tends to work better than after, when patience is usually lower.
 For anyone planning around the Southport ferry, confirm the return window and plan the Kure meal for after the crossing.
 For anyone targeting Big Daddy’s specifically, build an earlier arrival into the plan, aim for the shoulder before the dinner rush, and you avoid the version of the evening where the parking lot is full and the wait stretches past an hour.

-Kure Beach is not a place where a great meal materializes at nine at night after a long day of deciding.
+Kure Beach isn’t a place where a great meal materializes at nine at night after a long day of deciding.
 Make the single call ahead of time, and the rest follows.

 Worth the drive

 Kure Beach earns a dedicated dining trip when the plan is clear.
 Drive down K Avenue, eat at one of the institutions that have been feeding this stretch of coast for decades, pair it with Fort Fisher or the ferry, and leave before you need to find a second option.
-The Wilmington and Beaches CVB regional guides can help with broader coastal trip planning if the day extends past Kure alone.
+If the day extends past Kure alone, our guides to the rest of the Wilmington coast cover the other beaches and downtown in one place.
 For the Kure piece specifically, the list above is the starting point and the ending point in roughly the same breath.